 Why do I hear about ransomware attacks all of the time?

-The publicity of ransomware has been because of the overwhelming success and simplicity of how it work.
-Businesses are almost always talked about publicly because of the sheer drop in their line of business due to the disruption in public-facing tools, services and public services that both private, public and government sector organizations offer.
-Some of key features of ransomware that make it so viable are:
+The publicity of ransomware has been because of the overwhelming success and simplicity of how it works.
+Businesses are almost always talked about publicly because of the sheer drop in their line of business due to the disruption in public-facing tools, services, and public services that both private, public, and government sector organizations offer.
+Some of the key features of ransomware that make it so viable are:

 - We have seen a dramatic increase in the usage of cryptocurrency.
 This type of currency becomes hard to track, which makes it easier for criminals to commit their crimes.

 - The rise in working from home.
 The business world transitioned to a work-from-home model for a huge portion of the workforce during the pandemic, and some of this is likely to remain.
 With employees working from home, many businesses found themselves more vulnerable.
 They did not have secure IT protections to guard their employee systems when employees were out of the office.

 - Politics have also played a role.
 Many of the cyberattacks that have made headlines in recent years have likely originated in Eastern Europe.
 Greater tension between the United States and other countries has created an environment that fosters these attacks.